 The third player with eight Premier League hat-tricks to his name is also the only pre-adult to ever score a penalty in the Premier League; Michael Owen.
 The former Liverpool, Newcastle United and Man Utd striker’s career was incredibly front loaded, a star that burned so brightly early on before injuries took their toll.
 This fact is illustrated by the fact that three of Owen’s hat-tricks came when he was 18, and four of the remaining five before he turned 24.
-Indeed, only three players have ever scored Premier League hat-tricks as an 18-year-old.
-Owen has three, Robbie Fowler has one and for the big cash prize the third is Chris Bart-Williams for Sheffield Wednesday in 1993.
+Indeed, only four players have ever scored Premier League hat-tricks as an 18-year-old.
+Owen has three, Robbie Fowler has one, Evan Ferguson scored one in 2023-24 against Newcastle, and for the big cash prize the fourth is Chris Bart-Williams for Sheffield Wednesday in 1993.
 Owen’s eighth and final Premier League hat-trick came in December 2005 for Newcastle against West Ham.
 At that stage Owen already felt like some sort of grizzled veteran even though this treble came only three days after his 26th birthday.
 Owen also remains one of only three players to score a hat-trick on Valentine’s Day, along with Matthew Le Tissier and Pierre Emerick Aubameyang.
 You love to see it.

 7) Wayne Rooney (seven hat-tricks)

-As one of only two players — so far — to score more than 200 Premier League goals, Rooney’s appearance in this list is not surprising.
-Unlike, say, Fowler or Owen, Rooney did spread his Premier League hat-tricks across a long period of time, his first coming for Manchester United against Bolton in 2006 and the seventh coming for Everton against West Ham in 2017.
+As one of only three players — so far — to score more than 200 Premier League goals, Rooney’s appearance in this list is not surprising.
+Unlike, say, Fowler, Kane or Owen, Rooney did spread his Premier League hat-tricks across a long period of time, his first coming for Manchester United against Bolton in 2006 and the seventh coming for Everton against West Ham in 2017.
 The final goal of his final treble came, naturally, from his own half.
 Pure Rooney, pure length.

 Miscellaneous Hat-Trick Info Pack